mcaledonensis/magic-key/README.md

 Using the following rules:
     * Strings starting with %, @, #, ?, * are translated to iPython magics.
-    * Code in the codeblocks prefixed by @ is executed in iPython
+    * Prompts directed to objects prefixed by @ are executed by objects .prompt()
-    * Prompts directed to objects prefixed by @ is executed by magic
+    * Prompts directed to objects prefixed by @* are executed by .prompt() with a magic fallback
-    * Prompts directed to objects prefixed by @ is executed by magic
+    * Prompts directed to objects prefixed by @? are executed by .prompt() with a search fallback
+    * Code in the codeblocks prefixed by @ is executed in iPython.
-    * Code in the code blocks prefixed by @* is executed by magic
+    * Code prefixed by @* is executed by iPython, if fails, by a magic fallback
+    * Code prefixed by @? is executed by iPython, if fails code/error searched for #whoosh solution
-    * Rest is being passed through (text, code blocks)
+    * Rest is being passed through (text, code blocks) to markdown output

-Note that Arthur-type intellegence can utilize the Magic Key when nessesary, to instantiate intellegent code execution, for example, consider the following code:
+Note that Arthur-type intellegence can utilize the Magic Key when nessesary, to instantiate intellegent code execution objects, for example, consider the following code:

 Example:
 ```